JuanFMontesinos/Solos/_pages/raw.md

 redirect_from:
   - /raw.html
 ---
-Raw skeletons can be downloaded from Gdrive **temporarily unavailable**.
+Raw skeletons can be downloaded from [Gdrive](https://drive.google.com/file/d/1wjVzyNGZ0aw8tz1HuB1yQmjOYyvkveBD/view?usp=sharing).
 It fits the original output of OpenPose.
 There is a single `.json` file per frame containing the predictions from OpenPose framework.
 Check [OpenPose Docs](https://github.com/CMU-Perceptual-Computing-Lab/openpose/tree/master/doc/media) for additional information about the format.